Skip to content

 await command.say("This will be sent after the initial acknowledgement")

 The Command object that your handler receives, contains an extra piece of information you can use to trigger more varied reponses: the trigger_id The trigger_id can used specifically to trigger modal responses.
-For now, creating a modal is something you have to take care of yourself.
-More information on this can be found here.
+You don't have to worry about the trigger_id and instead can just call the open_modal method on the Command object to open a modal.